Dr Marco Bruni

 I studied physics at the University of Rome “La Sapienza” where I graduated in 1987, with a thesis on colliding gravitational waves, supervised by Valeria Ferrari.
 I then obtained a studentship from SISSA (Trieste, Italy) where I worked with George Ellis on covariant and gauge-invariant cosmological perturbations, completing my PhD in 1991.
 After postdocs in QMUL (London), ICTP and SISSA (Trieste), and Cardiff, in 1999 I joined the Relativity and Cosmology Group of the mathematics department at the University of Portsmouth as senior lecturer.
 In 2002 I became member of the newly formed Institute of Cosmology and Gravitation.
 In 2005 I was awarded a two year visiting professorship by the Italian government, which I spent at the University of Rome “Tor Vergata”.
 In 2006 I was promoted to reader.
-I have lectured undergraduates and postgraduate students in the UK, Italy, Greece and India, I have published over 50 scientific papers in international journals and given talks in four continents (Australians I need an invitation!).
+I have lectured undergraduates and postgraduate students in the UK, Italy, Greece and India, I have published over 50 scientific papers in international journals and given talks in five continents, Australia finally included in 2018.
 I am a keen photographer/traveller/mountaineer.Qualifications: Laurea in Fisica, Universita' di Roma "La Sapienza" (1987).
 Master in Astrophysics at SISSA (Trieste, Italy, 1989).
 PhD in Astrophysics at SISSA (Trieste, Italy, 1991).

 Achievements and recognition: In 2010 I was part of the UK-Japan research team awarded the Daiwa Adrian Prize 2010.
 In 2005 I was awarded a Visiting Professorship by the Italian government; this allowed me to spend two years on sabbatical at the University of Rome “Tor Vergata”.